openstack-archive/sahara/doc/source/userdoc/cdh_plugin.rst

     and at least one hbase regionserver.
   + Cluster can't contain hbase regionserver without at least one hbase maser.

-In case of 5.3.0 version of Cloudera Plugin there are few extra limitations in the cluster topology:
+In case of 5.3.0 or 5.4.0 version of Cloudera Plugin there are few extra limitations in the cluster topology:

   + Cluster can't contain flume without at least one datanode.